 Looking to Add Some Flair to Your Rustic Living Room?

-Try these tips and tricks from Gayle Dabrowski
+Try these tips and tricks for rustic décor from Gayle Dabrowski

 Natural accents provide a down to earth atmosphere for your home.
 The organic look of wood, plants, and materials used in home décor softens the overall look of a room.
-Many homeowners are choosing to add elements of rustic décor into their homes making this a style that is highly sought after.
+Many homeowners are choosing to add elements of rustic décor into their homes.
+That makes this a style that is highly sought after.
 Consider these rustic décor tips for your living room to change the look of your home:

 A large part of rustic décor involves the placement of old items even if they aren’t that old at all.
-You’ll find homeowners who have antiques or things that have seen their fair share of use, but you can also add in items that look old without being old.
+You’ll find homeowners who have antiques or things that have seen their fair share of use.
+However, you can also add in items that look old without being old.
 Consider different techniques of staining and distressing that can make even the newest addition look like it has been there for decades.
-Choose home accents from flea markets and garage sales that are dented, scuffed, or patinaed to pull together a rustic theme easily.
+Choose home accents from flea markets and garage sales.
+Accents that are dented, scuffed, or patinaed to pull together a rustic theme easily.

 Add Touches of Wood